Seasonal Attractions: Tips for A Successful Opening Day

 Streamlining Admissions Processes

-The admissions area creates particular bottlenecks for seasonal attractions, especially during the first two hours after opening when volume was highest.
+The admissions area creates particular bottlenecks for seasonal attractions, especially during the first two hours after opening when volume is highest.

 Admissions Improvements: